bndiep/bndiep/README.md

 My name is Bach!
 I am a full stack web developer!

 - 🔭 I’m currently working on my portfolio and potentially a little side project called 'Into the Shadow (Art) Realm.'
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning Tailwind CSS (it's great btw).
 - 👯 I’m looking to collaborate on any good first issue open source projects here on GitHub!
 - 🤔 I’m looking for help with all new tech that I am unfamiliar with!
 - 💬 Ask me about what my name means in Vietnamese and how to pronounce it in all the ways.